meew0/samaku/README.md

 non-destructive editing, where a node graph corresponds to a chain of transformations that are instantly, automatically rerun when the inputs are changed.

+A secondary goal of samaku is to be an extremely high-performance ASS subtitle editor, effortlessly supporting giant subtitle files (several hundred megabytes or more, hundreds of thousands of events or more).

-Note that samaku is **extremely incomplete** and **absolutely not ready for production use**.
-The node editor works in principle, but so far the selection of nodes is very limited, with no way to do most of the important tasks in typesetting.
+Note that samaku is currently in a pre-alpha state.
+It is **very incomplete** and **not yet ready for production use**.
+Most of the foundational work has been done and the app can be used for basic subtitle editing, and the node editor with its NDE paradigm works in principle.
+However, so far the selection of nodes is very limited, with no way to do most of the important tasks in typesetting.
 Also, there will be many bugs and other inconveniences.
+The app is still lacking significant polish in most areas.

-I make absolutely no promises that I will continue to develop samaku into a usable tool; in fact, it is pretty likely I will eventually lose interest or become too busy with something else, given how ambitious this project is.
-Maybe it will still be useful educationally.
+I make no promises that I will continue to develop samaku into a usable tool.
+I tend to work on it in short bursts every now and then, with significant latency periods in between.
+Nevertheless, I am glad if it can be of interest for someone, even educationally.

 ## Project structure